MonkeyIsNull/TinyTotVM/README.md

 ### **Complete Feature Overview**

-TinyTotVM is a **production-ready virtual machine** with features found in modern programming languages:
+TinyTotVM is a **toy virtual machine** with features found in modern programming languages:

 - **9 Built-in Data Types** - Complete type system with automatic memory management
 - **55+ Core Instructions** - Full instruction set for all programming paradigms